 The aforementioned balances of the Company have been eliminated from the consolidated financial statements.

 25.2 Transactions with Associates

-SGAM had made payments on behalf of IRF US and IRF European Finance Ltd. It is anticipated that SGAM will be reimbursed for both of these expenditures in 2016.
+SGAM had made payments on behalf of IRF US and IRF European Finance Ltd. It is anticipated that SGAM will be reimbursed for these expenditures.